Here are a few suggestions on how to succeed when buying and selling rare books.

 Check library catalogues

 Use these details to search some online library catalogues (databases of books), to see if libraries have the book.
-You could try our Library Search service or a multi-library catalogue like COPAC.
+You could try our our main catalogue or a multi-library catalogue like COPAC.
 This will hopefully tell you more about the book, and may give you an idea of how common it is.
 Take a note of what you find.

 Check the dealers